cloud-bulldozer/browbeat/ansible/README.collectd-generic.md

 [graphite]
 x.x.x.x # An ip address of a Graphite/Grafana Server

+[ose]
+x.x.x.x # An ip address of a Red Hat Openshift Enterprise Node

 [satellite6]
 x.x.x.x # An ip address of a Red Hat Satellite 6 Server
 ```